yafshar/lammps/doc/src/kim_commands.rst

 documentation to see how many atom types there are and how they map to the chemical species.

-If the *typeargs* argument is omitted, the model is assumed to use :doc:`type labels <Howto_type_labels>`.
-The user must consult the model documentation to see atom type labels that the model supports, and label the atoms in the simulation accordingly.
-These models may also contain bonds, angles, dihedrals, or impropers, which must be correspond to the supported atom type labels connected by '-'.
-For example, a the bond type connecting an atom labeled ClC and an atom labeled ClS must be labeled ClC-ClS.

 For example, consider an OpenKIM IM that supports Si and C species.
 If the LAMMPS simulation has four atom types, where the first three are Si, and the fourth is C, the following *kim interactions* command would be used: